 A individual, a family, a church, or a nation made up of Christians (those who are saved and follow the principles of God) has hope.
+(For more on this, see Study on 1 Thessalonians and Study on 2 Thessalonians.)
 Peter makes clear he will keep his brethren in remembrance that a believer needs certain things to prevent himself from being barren and unfruitful and to keep himself from falling—faith, virtue, knowledge, temperance, patience, godliness, brotherly kindness, and charity (2 Pe.
 1.3-13).
 God would have us exercise these qualities in all things.
 “According as his divine power hath given unto us all things that pertain unto life and godliness, through the knowledge of him that hath called us to glory and virtue: Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust” (2 Pe.
 1.3-4).
 [Bold emphasis mine.]

 All things would include all principles of the Word of God: the doctrines of church, state, and separation of church and state are therefore to be studied diligently and applied by the Christian.
 Unfortunately, most Christians are deficient, especially in knowledge.
 The principle of Hosea 4.6-19 concerning rejection of knowledge and the inevitable consequences thereof, although directed immediately to the children of Israel, is also a general principle which applies to believers today.
 Sadly, in any nation, the lost and the saved who are not seeking to follow after God’s principles always outnumber Christians, at least in the long run.
 As a result, no civil government has ever been under God for any length of time, and every civil government has been or will be judged by God before He sets up His kingdom.